jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 === "Step2"
-    If you have a backup startup configuration file and want to restore it, copy the contents of the backup startup configuration file to the running configuration and delete the backup file.
+    If you have a backup startup configuration file and want to restore it, copy the contents of the backup startup configuration file to the running configuration and delete that backup file.
 If not, skip this step.

     ``` title='' hl_lines="0"
     Switch#copy flash:config.text.bak running-config